MMusic Aftermath: A dawn happening

-Sun 11 Nov 2018, 6.00am–11.00am
+Sun 11 Nov 2018, 6.04am–11.11am

-This event is supported by the Anzac Centenary Arts and Culture Fund, the Australia Council for the Arts, Creative Victoria, City of Melbourne and Monash University Museum of Art | MUMA.
+The development and presentation of Aftermath was supported by the Anzac Centenary Arts and Culture Fund, the Australia Council for the Arts, Creative Victoria, City of Melbourne and Monash University Museum of Art | MUMA.